geraldrolland/AirBnB_clone/README.md

 Responsible for initializing, serializing, and deserializing future instances.
 Establishes a streamlined flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> File.

+Creation of AirBnB Classes:
+Develops classes for all entities used in AirBnB (User, State, City, Place, etc.), each inheriting from the BaseModel.

+Abstracted Storage Engine:
+Introduces the initial storage engine for the project, specifically a File storage system